 There are many different types of professional liability insurance that home-based business owners may need.
 Malpractice insurance protects you from damages caused by a treatment that goes wrong.
 While we immediately tend to think of professionals who provide medical and health-related services such as doctors, dentists, and physiotherapists, when we think of malpractice insurance, there are actually many other home-based practitioners who may need such insurance, ranging from hairdressers to dog groomers.

 - Errors and Omissions: If your home-based business involves being paid to give professional advice, you need errors and omissions insurance.
 If a client claims that he or she has suffered damages because your advice was inadequate or incomplete or because of a negligent act on your part, error and omissions insurance will cover your defense and the damages awarded to the client if the case goes against you.

 And if your home business involves providing services at client sites, you may need completed operations coverage to protect you from liability that could arise after you have left a client's premises, and starts to use whatever you were working on and an injury or damage occurs.

-I also strongly urge all home-based business owners who depend upon their business as a source of income to consider buying disability insurance, which will cover your lost income if you're disabled and unable to carry on your business.
+Home-based business owners who depend upon their business as a source of income should consider buying disability insurance, which will cover your lost income if you're disabled and unable to carry on your business.